When W4A4 Breaks Camouflaged Object Detection: Token-Group Dual-Constraint Activation Quantization: Method

 Direct-Sum Token-Group Decomposition.
 For a token vector $x \in\mathbb{R}^{C}$, channels are grouped into blocks of size $g$.
 If $C$ is not divisible by $g$, the vector is zero-padded on the channel dimension to $C_{\mathrm{pad}}=g\lceil C/g\rceil$.

 The padded token is decomposed as~\cref{eq:direct_sum}.
 Where $\oplus$ denotes concatenation along the channel dimension.
 Padding is removed after dequantization.
 A base clip radius $c^{\text{base}}_{k}>0$ is estimated from the magnitudes of the group vector $x_{k}$ as~\cref{eq:DSTG_clip}.
 Where $\|\cdot\|_{\infty}$ is the max-absolute norm and $Q_{p}$ is the empirical $p$-quantile over the $g$ elements of $|x_{k}|$.
-Efficient quantile computation in Supp.
-Sec.~S2.2.
 Token-group scaling plays an important role.
 Let $c^{\text{global}}=\max_{k} c^{\text{base}}_{k}$ denote a per-tensor radius used by a shared-range quantizer.
 Let $\sigma_{k}=\operatorname{Std}(x_{k})+\varepsilon$ denote the within-group standard deviation, computed over the $g$ elements.
 The corresponding step-to-dispersion ratio under a shared range satisfies

 whenever $c^{\text{global}}$ is dominated by outliers from other tokens or groups.
 Such cross-token interference is frequent in COD and motivates token-group ranges.